dalmo1991/superflexPy/doc/case_studies.rst

 .. image:: pics/case_studies/ThurHESS2020.png
    :align: center

-Note that, in this model implementation, temperature is treated as an input.
+This model structure includes a snow model, and hence requires time series of temperature as an input in addition to precipitation and PET.
-Inputs are assigned to the element in the first layer of the unit and then the model structure propagates these inputs through all the elements until they reach the element where they are actually needed.
-Consequently, all the elements upstream have to be able to handle (i.e. to input and output) that input.
+Inputs are assigned to the element in the first layer of the unit and the model structure then propagates these inputs through all the elements until they reach the element (snow reservoir) where they are actually needed.
+Consequently, all the elements upstream of the snow reservoir have to be able to handle (i.e. to input and output) that input.

 In this model, the choice of temperature as input is convenient because temperature is required by the element appearing first in the model structure.